waterbycounty

 What's happening with rivers in Beaver County right now?

-Beaver County's primary USGS streamgage on the Beaver River is currently reading 0.05 cubic feet per second — 1% of the long-term mean of 9.53 cfs.
+Beaver County's primary USGS streamgage on the Beaver River has a pipeline snapshot of 0.05 cubic feet per second — 1% of the long-term mean of 9.53 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Beaver County water compare to the Oklahoma average?